Substra/substra-documentation/docs/source/documentation/concepts.rst

      - What can the organization do?
      - Can the user of the organization export the asset?
    * - orgA
-     - orgA can see the result if the output is a performance
+     - orgA can see (for performances) or download (for models) the output
-     - Yes - if the ouput is a model
+     - Yes - the serialized output
    * - orgB
-     - orgB can see the result if the output is a performance
+     - orgB can see (for performances) or download (for models) the output
-     - Yes - if the ouput is a model
+     - Yes - the serialized output
    * - orgC
-     - Nothing - the performances results will be hidden
+     - Nothing
      - No